-Getting your coronavirus (COVID-19) vaccination remains the best way to protect yourself from the virus.
+Getting your coronavirus (COVID-19) vaccination is still the best way to protect yourself from the virus.

 There are additional treatment options for selected groups of people with coronavirus who are thought to be at greater risk.
-These additional treatments need to be given soon after you get a positive PCR test result to be most effective.
+These treatments need to be given soon after you get a positive coronavirus test result to be most effective.

-- groups of people thought to be at high risk and with a clinical condition that's been prioritised for treatment
+- those thought to be at high risk with a clinical condition that's been prioritised for treatment

-Direct access to coronavirus treatments for patient groups considered at high risk from coronavirus and with a clinical condition prioritised for treatment
+Direct access to coronavirus treatments for patients with clinical conditions prioritised for treatment

 Adults and children (aged 12 or over) who have all 3 of the following are eligible to be assessed for treatment: